 - At least 16 years of age.

 - Temporarily assigned by an employer, religious or private organization, or governmental entity.

 - Military personnel and dependents who are temporarily assigned in Utah.

 When applying for a Utah driver license, your privilege to drive cannot be suspended, revoked, disqualified, or denied in another state.

-Under Utah law, the individual driver is responsible to refrain from driving if there is any uncertainty about his/her physical mental or emotional status which may affect driving safety.
-If the condition persists, he/she is responsible for reporting it to the Driver License Division.
+Under Utah law, the individual driver is responsible for refraining from driving if there is any uncertainty about their physical, mental, or emotional status, which may affect driving safety.
+If the condition persists, they are responsible for reporting it to the Driver License Division.

 Appointments must be scheduled for all originals, provisionals, renewals, duplicates, ID cards, CDL’s, reinstatements, MVR’s, driving skills tests, motorcycle skills tests, and refugee/asylee.

-Appointments will be required to ensure we maintain the number of customers in our building at one time to ensure social distancing standards can be maintained.
-Appointments will reduce your wait time and ensure services requested can be completed.
-Walk in service will only be allowed on a case by case basis and may experience much longer wait times due to appointments taking priority.
+Appointments will reduce your wait time and ensure the services requested can be completed.
+Walk-in service may experience much longer wait times due to appointments taking priority.